mlaursen/react-dd-menu/README.md

 - 0.0.2 - Fixed removing the click event listener
 - 0.0.3 - Positioning fixes and convenience props for different dropdown menu configs
+- 0.0.4 - Fixed width for firefox and added convenience props for sizes